 Navigate Your First Job in Creative Industries

-Meet Dukies working across the country in creative careers, including film, digital media, tech, sports, and higher ed.
+Meet Duke alumni working across the country in creative careers, including film, digital media, tech, sports, and higher education.
 They’ll share their career paths, helpful Duke experiences and offer advice for students and alumni looking to break into these industries, as well as answer your burning questions.

 Thank you to our collaborators—find them on our Facebook event page!

 Alexandra Bratton is a Partner Marketing coordinator within NBCUniversal’s Content Distribution department.
 Before embarking on her marketing career, Alexandra spent a year in NBCUniversal’s Page Program, securing rotations with TODAY Concourse, SYFY Digital, and Content Distribution, Partner Marketing.
 She also interned with The Senate Committee on Energy and Natural Resources, William Morris Endeavor, Temple Hill Productions, and the Bhutan Foundation before graduating from Duke in 2017.
 Outside of work, Alexandra enjoys hiking, fantasy books, and musical theater.

 Bryce Cracknell is a passionate social impact producer and storyteller from Charlotte, NC.
 He has led social impact campaigns for narrative and documentary features and television shows including When They See Us, Just Mercy, and John Lewis: Good Trouble.
 As a storyteller, Bryce aspires to elevate narratives, histories, and experiences that are often overlooked, cast aside, or forgotten.
 He’s a Morris K. and Stuart L. Udall Scholar and graduate of Duke University where he earned a B.A. in Public Policy.

 Chaz Hawkins ‘17

 Writer, Director & Producer (Feat. on The Black List 2020)

 Majors: Theater Studies & Public Policy